 Han, Y. (2012).
 The intra- and inter-task effectiveness of direct and indirect written corrective feedback.
 The Journal of Asia TEFL, 9(3), 71-96.
 (ESCI, SCOPUS)

-Li, Y., & Han, Y. (Expected in March 2018).
+Li, Y., & Han, Y. (March 2018).
 Written corrective feedback for individual learners in a Chinese EFL context.
 American Association for Applied Linguistics (AAAL) 2018 conference, Chicago, Illinois, USA.

 Han, Y., & Li, Y. (July 2017).
 WCF from an ecological perspective: The interaction between contextual factors and learner factors.
 The 16th Symposium on Second Language Writing.
 Chulalongkorn University, Thailand.